bjucps/cps110-thinkcspy/_sources/SimplePythonData/Glossary.rst

         program.

     data type
-        A set of values.
+        A category or set of values.
 The type of a value determines how it can be used in expressions.
 So far, the types you have seen are integers (``int``), floating-point numbers (``float``), and strings (``str``).

     decrement
         Decrease by 1.

     evaluate
         To simplify an expression by performing the operations in order to yield a single value.

     expression
-        A combination of operators and operands (variables and values) that represents a single result value.
+        A combination of operators and operands (variables and values) that computes a single value.
 Expressions are evaluated to give that result.

     float
         A Python data type which stores *floating-point* numbers.